Nate-Cheney/Ollama-RAG/README.md

   ```
 - Go to [http://127.0.0.1:7860](http://127.0.0.1:7860) with a web browser

-### Usage
+### Use
-- Input documents or paste URLs separated by commas into the input box.
+- Input documents.
+Documents can be:
+  - JSON, PDF, TXT, and MD files.
+  - Individual YouTube video links.
+  - URLs to websites.
+> Note that video links and urls must be separated by a comma.

 - Select one of the prompt templates.